mheap/nexmo-developer/README.md

 - Now we can review your PR

-### Bringing submodule changes into NDP
+### Bringing submodule changes into ADP

-If you made changes on the repo outside of NDP, then you will need to come and make a commit on NDP to update which commit in the submodule the NDP repository is pointing to.
+If you made changes on the repo outside of ADP, then you will need to come and make a commit on ADP to update which commit in the submodule the ADP repository is pointing to.

 Make a branch, change into the submodule directory and `git pull` or do whatever you need to do to get `HEAD` pointing to the correct commit.
 In the top level of the project, add the change to the submodules file and commit and push.
 Then open the pull request as you would with any other changes.